Iméra Aix Marseille

 Interdisciplinary Explorations

-The program is open to researchers from all disciplines who have a specific interest in the interactions between exact and natural sciences (mathematics, logic, computer science, physics, chemistry, biology) and human and health sciences.
-Applicants' projects must have a strong interdisciplinary dimension.
+The program is open to researchers from all disciplines who have a specific interest in the interactions between human and social sciences on one hand and exact, health and natural sciences on the other hand.
+Applicants' projects must have a strong interdisciplinary dimension dealing either with a specific topic or/and with methodogical issues.
 Epistemological reflections on intersectoral interdisciplinarity are welcome.
 Priority will be given to projects by researchers who have produced innovative and original results in their own field through their dialogue with another discipline.
-The Interdisciplinary Explorations program addresses all issues related to the theory and practice of interdisciplinarity in university research and teaching.
-It is articulated around three main themes associated with seminars and lecture series.
-The three main research axes concern: a critical appraisal on interdisciplinarity and discipline identities toward history; concepts transfer and plurality of worldviews in the practice of science; new perspectives on cognitive and health sciences.
+The program addresses also issues related to the theory and practice of interdisciplinarity in university research and teaching.
+Possible research axes among others are: a critical appraisal on interdisciplinarity and discipline identities toward history; concepts transfer and plurality of worldviews in the practice of sciences; new perspectives on cognitive and health sciences.

 Contact: marie-pierre.ulloa@univ-amu.fr